GoogleChromeLabs/tasklets/README.md

 exposes this behavior natively, by allowing a class within one context to expose methods to other contexts.

-## Exported Classes and Functions
+## Exported classes and functions

-The below example shows a basic example of the tasklet API.
+The code below shows a basic example of the tasklet API.

 ```js
 // speaker.js